Business Preparedness - Office Fire Exercise

 Let’s look at what happened with Tessco Technologies, a supplier of wireless communications products for network infrastructure, site support, and fixed and mobile broadband located in Baltimore, Maryland.
 The business was not in a flood, fire, or earthquake zone.
 In this case, the culprit was a faulty fire hydrant, which caused several hundred thousand gallons of water to be blasted through a concrete wall leaving the company’s primary data center under several feet of water.
 It also left 1400 hard drives, and 400 SAN disks soaking wet and caked with mud and debris.

-PREPARE, PREVENT, PROFIT
+PREPARE, PREVENT, PROTECT, PROFIT

 Businesses don’t need to be located in a disaster zone to be impacted by a disaster.
 The key to protecting your business is to prepare with a plan that is well documented and has strategies you can rapidly put into place.